 The Ad Industry’s High Turnover Rates

-The Society for Human Resources Management (SHRM) assessed average turnover rates across all industries at around 19 percent in mid-2017.
+The Bureau of Labor Statistics stated average voluntary turnover rates across all industries was around 25 percent in 2021.
 Average turnover varies by industry; lower-wage jobs tend to see higher turnover (25-30%), while stable professional jobs run closer to 8-10 percent (e.g., banking).

 The advertising industry average turnover rate is much higher—30 percent, according to an Association of National Advertisers (ANA) report.
-Talent recruiting and retention were among the five top industry challenges last year.
-The biggest reason ad industry employees leave is lack of opportunity for advancement, cited by 54 percent of respondents in a 4A’s/LinkedIn survey.
+Talent recruiting and retention were among the five top industry challenges in recent years.
+Some reasons ad industry employees end up leaving are lack of opportunity for advancement, burnout and wanting to work from home.